yalazad/Data-Engineering-with-AWS/README.md

 # Data-Engineering-with-AWS
-This repository contain the projects done as part of the above Udacity Data Engineering Nanodegree.
+This repository contain the projects done as part of the Udacity Data Engineering Nanodegree.
 Projects were completed for the four main modules of the course:

 1) Data Modelling